Ben-Collett/easy_env_config/README.md

 compile_path(shell, path)# config syntax

--> is called a directive and goes after a command to change it's writing behaviour in preprocessing -> permutate key is the only currently supported directive and it will permutate a key so abbr(sh0, shutdown now) -> permutate key
+-> is called a directive and goes after a command to change it's writing behaviour in preprocessing -> permutate key is will permutate a key so abbr(sh0, shutdown now) -> permutate key
 generates:
 abbr(sh0,shutdown now)
 abbr(s0h,shutdown now)